cryotools/cosipy/README.md

 # README #

-This file contains basic information about the python version of the 'COupled Snowpack and Ice surface energy and MAss balance glacier model' (COSIMA).
+These are basic information about the python version of the 'COupled Snowpack and Ice surface energy and MAss balance glacier model' (COSIMA).
 The model is originally written and developed in Matlab code by Huintjes et al. (2015).